biocorecrg/sclr-multi/README.md

 **scnanoseq** is a bioinformatics best-practice analysis pipeline for single-cell/nuclei RNA-seq data derived from Oxford Nanopore Q20+ chemistry ([R10.4 flow cells (>Q20)](https://nanoporetech.com/about-us/news/oxford-nanopore-announces-technology-updates-nanopore-community-meeting)).
 This fork extends the pipeline to support data from multiple single-cell platforms including 10X Genomics (3' and 5' protocols), Argentag, and Parse.
 Due to the expectation of >Q20 quality, the input data for the pipeline does not depend on Illumina paired data. **Please note `scnanoseq` can also process Oxford data with older chemistry, but we encourage usage of the Q20+ chemistry when possible**.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

-On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
-The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/scnanoseq/results).

 ## Pipeline summary